Entitlements, Roles and Groups in Identity Access Management

 How to REST?

-An article, posted more than 4 years ago filed in rest, api, technology, computer, resource, manipulation, http, requests, post & delete.
+An article, posted about 5 years ago filed in rest, api, technology, computer, resource, manipulation, http, requests, post & delete.

 Today I tried to explain REST (as in REpresentational State Transfer, not near sleep) to a manager and why some of the services deployed at the organization he was working for wasn't REST.
 While there isn't a formalized spec, there is a dissertation by the Roy Fielding, who came up with the REST-principles as a set of principles that guided him while shaping the HTTP 1.1 standard which only recently got a successor with version 2.0… REST is a set of principles/guidelines that are very stable & predictable.
 It is also very simple, and theirin lies both its strength, and the sometimes too loose application of its principles.